 Our next meeting will be on 18 August 2021!
 You can sign up here to be notified for future meetups.
 We’ll announce the topic very soon!

-As usual, you can join us on Gitter, Twitter or LinkedIn to say hi or ask any questions.
+Follow us on Twitter, LinkedIn, and YouTube.
+You can join us on Gitter to say hi or ask any questions.
 See you there!